Time scale

 and to

-Thus, the visible logical range on the chart above is approximately from -4.73
+properties, which are logical indices on the time scale.
+For example, the visible logical range on the chart above is approximately from -4.73

 to 5.05